My Dearest Daughter with an Attitude

-After a quick prayer asking for patience, the best form of punishment that I could think of in this situation is total embarrassment.
+After a quick prayer asking for patience, the best form of punishment that I could think of in this situation is a total embarrassment.
 Not the Facebook shaming kind.
 The kind when you have a friend over and they think your mom is totally crazy.

 An N’SYNC song came on the radio and I did what anyone my age would do.
 Crank it up and dance!
 Busting out every dance move I could possibly think of at the moment.
 Nothing like wearing long socks with shorts and dancing like nobody is watching.
-Only difference is someone WAS watching.
+The only difference is someone WAS watching.
 A friend from your school who will totally tell everyone you know and talk to.
-Totally ignoring the look of horror on your face as I jump around singing “baby bye bye bye” biting my lip for the affect of intensity.
+Totally ignoring the look of horror on your face as I jump around singing “baby bye bye bye” biting my lip for the effect of intensity.

 Once my kick-butt solo is over, I tell you to never talk to me like that again.
 EVER!
 Or it will be 10 times worse than you ever thought imaginable.
 Kids your age are embarrassed by things like your parents kissing you in public or calling you by your nickname.
 I have a lot more where that came from so don’t push your luck.
 A long letter short; never ever underestimate your Mother.
 I got this whole being a pre-teen thing in the bag.
 I’ve been there done that.
 Anything you can do I can do better!